 - Amnesty International

 This involves the training, planning for and completing of a journey on foot or horseback, by boat or cycle.
 The College runs expeditions on foot at Bronze, Silver and Gold level.

 - Sailing (Gold) is a possible option

 - Canoeing (Gold) can be done with Herts County

 These cover almost any hobby, skill or interest, for example: photography, local history.

 This section is about sport, dance and fitness, examples are: judo, badminton, basketball.

 This is for the Gold Award only.
 A purposeful 5 day residential event with people not previously known to the participant.

 Most activities in the Senior School are linked to The Duke of Edinburgh's Award.

-Thirty-one U5th pupils completed their Silver DofE practice expedition in the White Peak area of Derbyshire at the end of June.
-The groups all finished in high spirits, slightly wind burned, suntanned and ready to tackle the assessment in Yorkshire in August.
+Forty-two Upper 5th pupils completed their Silver DofE practice expedition in the White Peak area of Derbyshire at the end of the Easter holidays.
+The groups all finished in high spirits, slightly wind burnt, wet and ready to tackle the assessment in Yorkshire in August.
 Well done to all the pupils and good luck!